 Static Geometry Group |

 A logical group of CAD entities that should be treated as a visual unit.
 Unlike Control Modules, these have no behavior rules.
-Used for grouping decorative or structural CAD elements. |
+They ensure that fluid flow colors the associated lines when fluid passes through, providing visual feedback of flow paths. |

 📊 Node Classification Summary